BOND REPORT: Treasurys Retrace Losses As Investors Say September Selloff Overdone

 What did yields do?

-The benchmark 10-year Treasury note yield fell a basis point to 2.328%, while the 30-year bond yield was steady at 2.871% on late Monday.
+The benchmark 10-year Treasury note yield edged higher to 2.332%, snapping a five day streak of gains, while the 30-year bond yield stood steady at 2.872%.
 Bond prices move inversely to yields.

 Continue Reading Below